 We set aside time during each service to share the Joys and Concerns that touch our lives: the news of significant personal challenges, successes, and milestones too important not to be shared.
 Joys & Concerns submitted on-line before noon on Friday will be shared at the Sunday services.
 Written joys & concerns are also accepted before Sunday services.
 Look for the forms on the Caring Ministry table in the foyer.

-Our ministers and the Memorial Support Team support memorial services and receptions for congregants.
+Our minister and the Memorial Support Team support memorial services and receptions for congregants.
 Services and receptions for other families who seek us out in time of need can be provided by arrangement.
 Contact Rev. Amy Petrie Shaw at firstname.lastname@example.org if you need to plan a memorial service for a loved one.

 When to Reach Out to a Minister